SHORT BIOGRAPHY (300 words)

 Kinsey has won numerous awards and scholarships including first place in the Adcock Ingram Classical Guitar Performers Competition (South Africa), the Jules Kramer Fine Arts and Music Scholarship, the KW Johnstone Research Bursary, the Senior Entrance Merit Scholarship at UCT, the Arts and Culture Trust Bursary and the prestigious Astris Award for having ‘excelled in her field of expertise over many years.’
 She completed Licentiate studies (TLDM) in piano and guitar at UCT, achieved a Performers Diploma (PDM) from the Universitario Internacional de Santiago de Compostela in Spain, as well as having undertaken guitar master classes with, amongst others, world renowned guitarists Carlos Bonell (Royal College of Music, UK) and Christopher Parkening (USA).

 Early in her performing career she made her orchestral debut with the National Symphony Orchestra (SA) performing Rodrigo’s Concierto de Aranjuez under the baton of Garcia Asensio.
 In 1990 she formed and conducted South Africa’s first 21-one piece guitar orchestra.
 Performing with the Cape Town Philharmonic Orchestra in 1996, she accompanied Luciano Pavarotti during the Cape Town visit of his world tour.
 In 1998 she launched the Avril Kinsey Classical Guitar Competition and in 2000 she founded the Cape Town Academy of Music where she is currently director and lecturer.
 Kinsey has performed, lectured and adjudicated an international guitar competition at the Hermoupolis Guitar Festival in Greece and lectured and performed at the Royal Academy of Music and Schott Music (UK).
 She has given master classes at the Royal Academy of Music in London and at the Julliard School of Music in New York.
+She has delivered lectures at the Guitar Foundation of America (Miami).

 In 2011 she founded the Cape Town International Guitar Festival and Competition.
 The following year she was invited to lecture and perform Evocations of Africa at the Volterra Project in Italy.
 Kinsey is most well known for her innovative African-inspired compositions, which include bird-calls and the recreation of indigenous African instruments on the guitar (Guitar Music From Africa).
-She is in demand internationally as a composer, lecturer and teacher.
+She is in demand internationally as a composer, music director, lecturer and performer.